 An inexpensive way to keep a room smelling fresh is to spray the plastic garbage liner in your waste basket with a room or body spray.
 The scent will linger for a long time!

 We tend to buy more tea, rather than use up what we have, but we can't give it away because the package is already open.
 So instead of throwing it out, pour some of the dry loose tea inside your smelly garbage can.
-This will eliminate the smell until the bag is packed and you're ready to toss.
-If you use tea bags, just cut them open and pour into your garbage.

 Keep your kitchen trash can fresh and sweet every time you open the lid!
 Just squirt your favorite room freshener inside the lid and enjoy for days, even between bag replacements!